-Training
+Training and support

 The Education and Skills team provides high quality staff training to support schools in providing effective online safety policy and provision.
 The trainer is highly experienced and is a CEOP trained ambassador.
-A whole days training to support schools deliver effective online safety runs every academic year.
-Bespoke training can also be delivered to a school / cluster of schools as a twilight training session or on a school training day.
-Information on the training available can be accessed at www.nyeducationservices.co.uk

-For further information and support please contact: Clare Barrowman, Health and Well-Being Adviser, on 01609 536808 or via email at clare.barrowman@northyorks.gov.uk
+Centrally run training is available or bespoke training can also be delivered to a school / cluster of schools.
+For further information and support please contact: Clare Barrowman, Senior Health and Well-Being Adviser, on 01609 536808 or via email at clare.barrowman@northyorks.gov.uk

-Demo

-The following information is contained within this guidance document Page number

-Online Safety Policy 4

-Signposting to an accessible online safety policy template

-Roles and Responsibilities

-Governors 4

-Headteacher 6

-A named member of the Senior Leadership Team 7

-ICT technician 7

-All Staff 7

-Pupils 8

-• Parent / Carers (including websites to signpost parent/carers to for further 8

-information and support)

-Appropriate filtering and monitoring 5

-Whole school review tool 6

-Staff Training opportunities 10

-This guidance is not endorsing any particular organisation but is providing information 10

-about training available from reputable organisations but it is for a school to ensure

-that the training will meet their requirements.
-Other providers are available

-Appropriate use of emails 10

-Appropriate use of mobile phones 10

-Appropriate use of mobile phones Appropriate use of social networking sites 11

-11

-Appropriate use of digital images

-Removable Data Storage Devices 12

-Appropriate use of websites 12

-The importance of passwords 13

-Appropriate use of school ICT equipment 13

-Monitoring of the schools internet 13

-Incident reporting including responding to incidents of misuse 14

-Implementing an effective Online safety curriculum for pupils that meets the 14

-statutory requirements of the Relationships Education, relationships and Sex

-Education and Health Education that are becoming statutory for all schools in

-September 2020

-Additional guidance and information on a range of aspects that link to Online Safety 17-20

-and Safeguarding to inform a school's Online Safety Policy and effective provision

-Prevent

-• Sexting in schools and colleges: responding to incidents and safeguarding

-young people - UKCCIS Guidance

-Child Sexual Exploitation

-Sexual Violent and harassment

-Upskirting

-technology assisted harmful sexual behaviour

-Further Risks

-Appendix 1 21

-The table for schools to consider the benefit of using a range of technologies for

-education purposes against the risks and disadvantages.
-This is for guidance only

-and your school will need to decide on what is right for your school.

-Appendix 2 - Unsuitable / inappropriate activities 22

-Some internet activity is illegal and would obviously be banned from school and all

-other ICT systems.
-There are however a range of activities which may, generally, be

-legal but would be inappropriate in a school context.
-The activities referred to in the

-table would be inappropriate in a school context and that users, as defined in the table

-should not engage in these activities in school or outside school when using school

-equipment or systems.

-Appendix 3 - Incidents Involving pupils and action taken 24

-The table sets out a range of incidents that may occur and provides some guidance 2 7

-The table sets out a range of induction that may occur and provides some guidance
+The following information is contained within this guidance document Page number Covid-19 specific considerations if pupils and staff are working remotely 4 Online Safety Policy Signposting to an accessible online safety policy templates and Acceptable Use Polices (AUP) for all members of the school community 5 Roles and Responsibilities 5 7 8 8 8 Pupils Parent / Carers (including websites to signpost parent/carers to for further information and support) 9 Signposting to appropriate filtering and monitoring and a whole school review tool 7 Staff Training opportunities This guidance is not endorsing any particular organisation but is providing information about training available from reputable organisations but it is for a school to ensure that the training will meet their requirements.
+Other providers are available.
+11 Further guidance on specific issues: Appropriate use of emails Appropriate use of mobile phones Appropriate use of social networking sites Appropriate use of digital images Removable Data Storage Devices Appropriate use of websites The importance of passwords Appropriate use of school ICT equipment Monitoring of the schools internet Incident reporting including responding to incidents of misuse 12 - 15 Implementing an effective Online safety curriculum for pupils that meets the statutory requirements of the Relationships Education, Relationships and Sex Education and Health Education that have become statutory for all schools in September 2020 15 Additional guidance and information on a range of aspects that link to Online Safety and Safeguarding to inform a school's Online Safety Policy and effective provision: • Prevent • Sharing nudes and semi-nudes: advice for education settings working with children and young people • Child Sexual Exploitation • Sexual Violent and harassment • Upskirting • technology assisted harmful sexual behaviour • Further Risks 17-19

+Appendix 1 20 The table for schools to consider the benefit of using a range of technologies for 20 education purposes against the risks and disadvantages.
+This is for guidance only and your school will need to decide on what is right for your school.
+00 Appendix 2 - Unsuitable / inappropriate activities 23 Some internet activity is illegal and would obviously be banned from school and all other ICT systems.
+There are however a range of activities which may, generally, be legal but would be inappropriate in a school context.
+The activities referred to in the table would be inappropriate in a school context and that users, as defined in the table should not engage in these activities in school or outside school when using school equipment or systems.
+Appendix 3 - Incidents Involving pupils and action taken 24 The table sets out a range of incidents that may occur and provides some guidance as to how to respond to the incident which should be crossed reference with the schools child protection / safeguarding policy, anti-bullying, behaviour policies and prejudice based and hate crime reporting guidance.
+Appendix 4 - Incidents involving staff and action taken 25 The table sets out a range of incidents that may occur and provides some guidance as to how to respond to the incident Appendix 5 - Ofsted Inspection Framework and expectations in relation to 26 online safety policy and provision